Search This Blog

 One of the common themes that often percolate as organizations transition to agile approaches has been the identification of who owns the product vision.
 In a traditional project, often as recommended by Project Management Institute, effective project managers control the risk related processes as they own the project's scope.
 With agile thinking, this burden of responsibility shifts to the product owner because maintaining the product roadmap (starting with the vision) and grooming the product backlog is the product owner’s responsibility.

 When none of the strategies work, the final and fourth strategy is the acceptance strategy.
-It is in this stage, the team absorbs the risk.
-Yet, the product owner and the team negotiate on how much velocity can be consumed in that particular iteration if the probability of risk to materialize is higher.
-Perhaps that particular iteration should have more “Should do” and “Could do” features from product backlog and not do any “Must do” features.
-Similar to business continuity planning or disaster recovery planning, the product can proactively select the right mix of user stories for the team to implement to show progress but protect the team by managing risks.
+It is in this stage the team absorbs the risk.
+Yet, the product owner and the team negotiate on how much velocity can be consumed in that iteration if the probability of risk to materialize is higher.
+Perhaps that iteration should have more “Should do” and “Could do” features from product backlog and not do any “Must do” features.
+Like business continuity planning or disaster recovery planning, the product can proactively select the right mix of user stories for the team to implement to show progress but protect the team by managing risks.

 In summary, the risk management principles are no longer just a project manager’s toolkit and are the seeds of success for successful agile implementation.
 They equally extend to a product owner because in an agile world, quality is non-negotiable as the product is operationalized and introduced to the customers.
-In order to embrace change, risk should also be equally invited and managed proactively.
+In fact, this is the reason why the product backlog is called risk adjusted prioritized product backlog.
+To embrace change, risk should also be equally invited and managed proactively.
 Having a product owner available to ramp up to speed with the domain knowledge of the operating business and understand the project risk management principles is inevitable for maintaining the product backlog, without which the product cannot be sustained.